 bronchodilators, steroids, and oxygen therapy.

-The major complications of chronic bronchitis are severe shortness of
+The major complications of chronic bronchitis are severe

-respiratory failure, and a high mortality rate.
+breath, COPD, respiratory failure, and an increased mortality rate.

 Risk factors for chronic bronchitis include smoking, exposure to airborne